JasperSnoek/spearmint/spearmint-lite/README.md

 		apt-get install python-scipy

 * [Google Protocol Buffers](https://developers.google.com/protocol-buffers/) (for the fully automated code).
-Note that you should be able to install protocol-buffers from source without requiring administrator privileges.
-Otherwise, on Ubuntu linux you can install this package using the command:
+On Ubuntu linux you can install this package using the command:

 		apt-get install python-protobuf

 	and on Mac with:

 		pip install protobuf